devplayer0/fyp/report.md

 platform.

 Additionally, it can be seen in the diagram that the system makes use of both a simulator ("software") and hardware.
-Both of these options are _almost_ interchangeable in terms of functionality (as will be discussed later).
+Both of these options should be _mostly_ interchangeable in terms of functionality (as will be discussed later).

 ### Assembler / Linker